AdamKlus/FootballDatabase/README.md

 1. If the data was increased by 100x.

 Redshift should handle this amount of data.
-If needed we can always scale up the service.
+If needed we can always scale up the service or even use Spark for loading data from S3.

 2. If the pipelines were run on a daily basis by 7am.